developer-zebra/developer-zebra-site/src/ekd/1-0/guide/usage/index.md

 3. Push definition file to the device folder:<br>
  `/enterprise/device/settings/ekb/config/`

-**Custom keyboard Layouts are available on the device immediately upon file deployment**.
+**Custom keyboard layouts are available on the device immediately upon file deployment**.

 -----